noahehall/theBookOfNoah/_freshinstall.md

   - run ./vscode.install.extensions.sh
   - copypasta vscode settings into vscode user settings
 - [macports](https://www.macports.org/install.php)
-  - i think last time we switched to macports
+  - i think last time we switched to macports as it aligns with nix way of doing things
   - but this time we did everything in homebrew
 - [window manager](https://github.com/ianyh/Amethyst)
   - dont waste your time on this; only seems to work on windows of the same application